RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 <br>These interpretations are largely unseen due to the influence operations of Category 6 - also going to in-person where both sides are influenced against her.
 <br><i>- The bigger the challenge, the greater the opportunity.</i>

+### Private Sector:
+Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.
+The motivations behind these operations often come from the coercive control to take down these women, their witnesses, and their support for decades, only now moved mostly online to avoid data analysis and oversight.
+The higher skill, natural language, and volume stems from the amounts of funds, specialties, and layers of companies used.
+- E.g., attacking the partners of these figures has been happening for decades, e.g, with 'fixers,' but not publicly researched before.
+It truly requires gamifying and deflecting with your own data, analysis, intelligence, and power.
+It can ruin, destroy, and destruct.
+- At higher income levels, private security can be used against women in domestic abuse.
+At any level, software and accounts can be used against women.
+- For the first time, we're confronting these issues harming these types of women/targets and establishing precedents of technologies which can be used.
+We can save lives by causing chain reactions of finally caring about these situations to prevent harms earlier.

 ## Evolving Subjective Interpretations -
 - <b>Connect the <b>Data Science/Social Network Analysis</b> with verifiable accounts, postings and analysis with <b>cybersecurity</b> (wayback machine, domain checking, etc), and cyber intelligence research.
 Have multiple experts cross-check.
 - Social Cyber Security interconnects with the online and in-person worlds of escalations and origins.